 With recombi- nant tissue plasminogen activator as the only available treatment for ischemic stroke, the need to develop new stroke therapies is imperative.
 Neuroprotection is an experimental approach aimed at developing therapies that counteract the molecular mechanisms of stroke, which include excitotoxicity, oxidative and nitrosative stress, cortical spreading depolarizations, inflammation, necrosis and apoptosis (for review see Moskowitz et al , 2010; Furlan et al , 2003).
 Brain Visual Pathways - Visual Cortex.
 Intro | Optic Chiasm | Superior Colliculus | Visual Cortex | Lateral Geniculate Nucleus | Optic Nerve | Pulvinar Nucleus | Retina Part 1: Image-Mapped Tutorial Part 2: Matching Self-TestPart 3: Multiple-Choice Self-Test Return to main tutorial page The complexities of Visual Cortex are simplified by understanding that the neurons of this region are distinguished by the stimulus features that each detects.

 The three major groups of so-called feature detectors in visual cortex include simple cells, complex cells, and hypercomplex cells.
+Simple cells are the most specific, responding to lines of particular width, orientation, angle, and position within visual field.
 The Science of Scientific Writing.
 This article was originally published in the November-December 1990 issue of American Scientist.